 How Does It Help?

 Foam rolling (also known as self-myofascial release) may be beneficial for enhancing joint flexibility.
 When should you use it?
-During your pre-exercise warm-up, cool down, or for both as found in a systematic review performed in 2015.
-The time and duration recommended for optimal results during foam rolling was 30 seconds to 1 minute, 2-5 times, or using a roller massager for five seconds to two minutes, 2-5 times.
+During your pre-exercise warm-up, cool down, or for both.
+This information comes from a systematic review performed in 2015.
+The time and duration recommended for optimal results during foam rolling was 30 seconds to 1 minute.
+Repeat this 2-5 times, or use a rolling massager for five seconds to two minutes, also 2-5 times.

-Foam rolling may also help decrease delayed onset muscle soreness that can accompany exercise – specifically with higher intensity exercises.
-Research has shown that those who use a foam roller or roller massage intervention for 10-20 minutes after performing high-intensity exercise reduces the gradual decrease in quality of lower extremity muscle performance which is normally caused by delayed onset muscle soreness.
+Foam rolling may also help decrease delayed onset muscle soreness that can accompany exercise.
+Specifically, this applies to higher intensity exercises.
+Research shows that those who use a foam roller or roller massage intervention for 10-20 minutes after performing high-intensity exercise reduces the gradual decrease in quality of lower extremity muscle performance.
+This is normally caused by delayed onset muscle soreness.
 A popular treatment option for this that isn’t foam rolling is cupping.
 Those experiencing muscle soreness or pain also commonly choose to use kinesiotape – or PT tape – on problem areas of the body.

 In addition, continued foam rolling for 20 minutes per day over 3 days may further decrease pain levels and perceived pain levels.
 Using a roller massager for 10 minutes may reduce pain for up to 30 minutes.
-Foam rolling helps release trigger points which helps reestablish proper movement patterns and therefore decreases aches and pains experienced throughout multiple joints in your body.
+Foam rolling helps release trigger points.
+This helps reestablish proper movement patterns and therefore decreases aches and pains experienced throughout multiple joints in your body.

-Foam rolling has not been shown to actually enhance any muscle performance but it has been found that people who foam roll experience a perception of less muscle fatigue.
+Foam rolling has not been shown to actually enhance any muscle performance.
+However, it has been found that people who foam roll experience a perception of less muscle fatigue.